 Within the scope of this collaboration, which goes by the name of Clinical Studies Sweden, the various healthcare regions have each appointed a collaboration function, a regional node.
 These nodes assist with national collaboration and help to reinforce the prerequisites for the conduct of clinical studies within the region in question.

-The Swedish Research Council's Committee for Clinical Studies decides on the general focus of the collaboration and is responsible for the funding allocated for its development.
 Our clinical studies unit works to support and develop the collaboration within Clinical Studies Sweden.

 The Swedish Research Council runs a website – registerforskning.se – that describes how researchers can use register data in their research.
 We provide information on the rules that govern the use of register data in research, and we have also developed a tool that makes it easier to search registers and analyse the meanings of the variables in the registers.
 This tool goes by the name of Register Utiliser Tool (RUT) (link).